Sarah Gavron: Awards and nominations

-Sarah Gavron was nominated for the BAFTA Award and BIFA Award for best director in 2007 for her film Brick Lane.
+Sarah Gavron was nominated for the BAFTA Award and BIFA for best director in 2007 for her film Brick Lane.
 The film won a Silver Hitchcock and best screenplay at the Dinard Festival of British Cinema.
 She received the Tangerine Entertainment Juice Award from the Hamptons International Film Festival for directing the movie Suffragette, as well as the Mill Valley Film Festival's Audience Award (Mind the Gap), also for directing that film.